EverydayHealthLogo

 Who is Dr. Davis, MOHS-Micrographic Surgeon in Albuquerque, NM?

 Dr. Daniel Davis, MD is a MOHS-Micrographic Surgeon, who primarily practices in Albuquerque, NM with 2 additional practice locations.
-He is board certified by the American Board of Dermatology.
+He is board certified.
 Dr. Davis completed his residency at Univ Tx Med Branch Hosps, Dermatopathology; Univ Tx Med Sch At Houston, Dermatology; Univ Of Co Sch Of Med, Internal Medicine.
 Dr. Davis is fluent in English, and is currently seeing new patients.
 Dr. Davis’s practice accepts Medicare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Davis’s office at (501) 686-8000.

 Where did Dr. Davis go to medical school and complete their residency?